Are you planning a weekend in the eternal city? These are the five things to do with children in Rome

 To enter San Pietro you have to have a little ‘patience especially for the wait (but with the stroller tend to blow up the line, ask and they will get in right away), but it will certainly be worth it.
 This impressive and beautiful church leaves undoubtedly breathless.

-The Vatican Museums can be a bit ‘difficult with the younger children, so arm yourself with a baby carrier or backpack for not having problems with the stairs.
+The Vatican Museums can be a bit ‘difficult with the younger children, so arm yourself with a baby carrier or backpack for not to have problems with the stairs.

 For the older children, from elementary up we recommend taking the children’s audio guide to the Vatican Museums; the visit is organized as a treasure hunt in which the children are provided with headphones and a map with the works that they must then search along the path of the whole museum.